Old Hickory Lane by E.J. Ruek

 Ms. Ruek's sometimes frightening, sometimes humorous story of the aspiring veterinarian is an engrossing read.
 Not all warm and fuzzy like "All Things Great and Small," it still has elements to tug at your heart strings.
 You can't help but wish Warren success, but you also want to slap him upside the head to knock the chip off his shoulder.
 If he was totally likable, I don't think the story would be near as compelling.
 The characters, the situations, the details of day-to-day veterinary work will keep you glued to the page.
 I would have read it all in one session, but for the book's substantial size.
 You definitely get your money's worth.

-More about the story if you're interested:
+More about the story with spoilers:

 Before Warren can realize his dream, he's got to get the all-important work credits.
 He joins a veterinary clinic in Idaho to gain the all-important experience.
 Just a couple of years, he thinks.